2022 Housing Legislation

 The development lobby is using the levers of government and your tax dollars to force the construction of high-density housing throughout the state.
 Hollis needs your help to protect the rural attributes we all cherish.
-High density is inconsistent with Hollis' rural character and will permanently degrade the town we love, and the effects will be dramatic and immediate.
+High-density is inconsistent with Hollis's rural character and will permanently degrade the town we love.
+The effects will be dramatic and immediate.

 Contact Your State Representatives